derrley/yamlicious/README.rst

 - Reads configuration from multiple files

-- Provides a cascading set of configuration sources, including environment variables.
+- Provides a cascading set of configuration sources, including environment variables

 - Lazily loads certain parts of a large configuration. (read: when your "configuration" really starts to feel more like "data.")

+- Is generically extensible to new behavior, just in case you need to add something we haven't thought of

-Yamlicious does all this by being like any other YAML parser, but by treating a handful of specific keys (prefixed with the underscore) in a special way.
+Yamlicious does all this by being like any other YAML parser, but by treating a handful of specific keys in a special way.
 It can be configured to recognize and evaluate any subset of these *feature keys*, allowing a developer to bake in as much (or as little!) of the crazy capabilities as seems reasonable for the situation.
-In fact, the craziest stuff is turned off by default. :)
+(The craziest stuff is turned off by default.)

 Skip to `Feature Key Definitions`_ if you want the formality without the English verbiage.